microsoft/genaiops-promptflow-template/README.md

 - The 'local_execution' folder contains python scripts for executing both the standard and evaluation flow locally.

+- The 'pf_aml_pipeline' folder contains the python scripts for executing promptflow as a parallel component in the AML pipeline

 # Documentation

 - Full documentation on using this repo using Azure DevOps can be found [here](./docs/Azure_devops_how_to_setup.md)